-The easiest way to keep your dog out of your garden is by fencing its perimeter.
+The easiest way to keep your dog out of your flower beds is by adding garden fencing to the perimeter.
 Even a small, decorative fence can serve as an effective barrier for curious canines.
 Other garden edging ideas include these interlocking stone borders, and if your budget’s on the slimmer side, cinder blocks can make an effective (if slightly more industrial) garden deterrent.

 Plant pungent herb bushes like rosemary in multiple corners of your garden.
-Dogs don’t like the smell of rosemary and will steer away from the scent.
+Dogs don’t like the smell and will steer away from the scent.
 (Plus, then you can soak the rosemary in your strawberry margarita.)
 Chili pepper and coffee grounds can also work as a digging deterrent—dogs can’t stand the stink!

-If your pupper spends most of her time in the back yard, consider moving your most precious plants to the front.
-In addition to protecting your plants from your pooch, front yard gardens can improve curb appeal, increase opportunities for socializing with your neighbors, and make pulling into your driveway a doggone delight.
+If your pupper spends most of her time in the backyard, consider moving your most precious plants to the front.
+In addition to protecting plants from your pooch, front yard gardens can improve curb appeal, increase opportunities for socializing with your neighbors, and make pulling into your driveway a doggone delight.
 (And if you’re looking for more dog-friendly backyard ideas, we’ve got a whole list of those right here!)

 After a long, satisfying day working in your garden, you and your pup could both use a rinse.
 Consider installing an outdoor pet shower station.
 Have a pooch that doesn’t want to leave your side while you work in the garden?
 Keep your furry supervisor comfy and out of the sun with a raised, shaded, dog bed.
 Finally, gardening season is hot, so don’t forget to water your dog when you water your plants.
 Designate a place in your yard to keep a water bowl so your buddy always knows where he can go to get hydrated.
 (There are even doggy fountains that attach right to a hose!)